Mariners open spring training complex to fans

 But looking at the Mariners' top 30 prospects in the organization per MLB Pipeline, only Rodriguez (No. 1), right-handed pitcher Matt Brash (No. 10), right-handed pitcher Juan Then (No. 14), outfielder Alberto Rodriguez (No. 21) and left-hander pitcher Aaron Fletcher (No. 23) are on the 40-man roster.

-Kirby flashed a fastball that touched 98 mph and disappearing change-up during a live batting practice session on Thursday while Marte has provided jaw-dropping moments during the current minor league minicamp, including a laser of a homer against the Padres in a scrimmage game.
+Kirby flashed a fastball that touched 98 mph and a disappearing changeup during a live batting practice session Thursday while Marte has provided jaw-dropping moments during the current minor-league minicamp, including a laser of a homer against the Padres in a scrimmage game.

-Speaking of games, minor league spring training games begin on March 14.
+Speaking of games, minor-league spring training games begin March 14.
 But details as to exact locations of the games and if fans will be able to attend them — they are usually in the afternoon after morning workouts — has yet to be determined by each team.

 Other prospects from Seattle's top 30 who will be participating in workouts: